Svalorzen/CppCopyProposal/README.md

 takes great care into allowing method and access specification to primitive types.
 The difficulty of treating primitive types in this way in an unambiguous way is very hard, as is also exemplified by the fact that inheriting from primitive is disallowed, as there is no clear way to do so.
+Complex types are additionally not explored much in the proposal.

 Additionally, P0109 heavily focuses on *trampolines*, a new concept that allows to include or disregard methods from the original class.
 On the other hand, it